Convergence of normalized Betti numbers in nonpositive curvature: Spaces of spaces and simplicial approximation

-\begin{claim} The map in \eqref{eq22} is continuous. \end{claim} \begin{proof}[Proof Sketch] In his Claim 1 at the beginning of the proof of Theorem 4.1, Bowen shows that a variant of \eqref{eq22} is continuous.
+\begin{proof} In his Claim 1 at the beginning of the proof of Theorem 4.1, Bowen shows that a variant of \eqref{eq22} is continuous.
 Here are the discrepancies with our version.
 First, Bowen works only with $[r_2,r_3]=[5r_0,6r_0],$ but his argument obviously generalizes.
 He also does not use extended mm-spaces, and so the map he constructs is from the subset $\mathbb {MS'} \subset\mathbb{MS}$ of all $(M,p,\vol,S)$ where there is a unique closest point in $S$ to $p$, and the balls he uses in constructing the nerve are just in $M$, not in some larger space.
 However, the quick proof of continuity works verbatim in our extended setting: basically all that is used is that the topology comes from pointwise Hausdorff convergence of the mm-spaces $M$, so since we are putting the same topology on the super-sets $E$, the argument extends. \end{proof}